11notes/docker-traefik/project.md

-${{ content_synopsis }} Block most ads from most websites, have entire categories blocked on your or other networks or for individual clients.
-Perfect for parents and enterprises alike.
+${{ content_synopsis }} Run the prefer IaC reverse proxy distroless and rootless for maximum security.

 ${{ content_uvp }} Good question!
 All the other images on the market that do exactly the same don’t do or offer these options: